xpcovertech/pipo_exercise/README.md

 To install and run the application follow each step below by typing each command in your terminal.

-First clone the repository,
+First clone the repository:
 ```bash
 git clone https://github.com/leorapini/pipo_exercise.git
 ```

-Navigate to the app's directory,
+Navigate to the app's directory:
 ```bash
 cd pipo_exercise/app
 ```